This page shows statistics on the Coronavirus outbreak in Scotland.

 Number of Covid-19 patients in hospital

-This chart shows the number of people in hospital with Covid-19.
+This chart shows the number of people in hospital confirmed to have Covid-19.
 The figures are broken down by total number of people in hospital, and the total number of people in an intensive care unit.

 Covid-19 tests in Scotland